Hancock County Ga.

 The Service to Occur at the Residence -An Executive Order Passed.

 The funeral of Colonel Mark Johnston will take place to-day at ten o'clock.
 The services will be held at Colonel Johnston's late residence at West End, and he will be buried at Oakland cemetery.
 The funeral will be conducted by the Rev. Howard Courtney, who is the pastor of the church to which Colonel Johnston belonged.
-The following pall bearers have been selected: J W Warren, G I Orr, Rebert U Hardeman, Thomas C Howard, Judge Richard H craig, George W Adair, W F Siston, R P Howell.
+The following pall bearers have been selected: J W Warren, G I Orr, Rebert U Hardeman, Thomas C Howard, Judge Richard H Craig, George W Adair, W F Siston, R P Howell.
 Hon.
 Mark Johnston, Jr. son of Colonel Johnston, has arrived from Milledgeville.

 Mr. Oliver T. White is expected to arrive today, Mr. C. P. Culver of Hancock county, arrived Sunday at 5 o'clock.
 Colonel Richard M. Johnston, of Baltimore, a brother of Colonel Mark Johnston, will not be present.
 Sunday several hundred people visited the house to view the remains, showing the high esteem in which Colonel Johnston was held.